-- BGI U.S. Debt Index Fund Class K is a fund managed by Barclays' Global Investors, N.A that invests in bonds within the U.S. The fund invests in investment-grade securities with maturities of at least one year, including U.S. Treasury and U.S. agency securities, corporate bonds, asset-backed and mortgage-backed securities.
-The fund will invest in these types of investments in approximately the same proportion as the Lehman Brothers Aggregate Bond Index.
-This index is a broad unmanaged index that measures the aggregate performance of the U.S. market for investment-grade bonds. - d.
+d.
 Discontinued Funds.
-The Franklin Small-Mid Cap Growth Fund Class A Fund was discontinued as of April 30, 2003.
-The assets were transferred to the various funds described above. - e.
+The Fidelity Magellan Fund was discontinued as of December 31, 2004.
+The assets were transferred to the various funds described above.

+e.
 Participant Loans.
 A participant may, upon application, borrow from the Plan.
 Only one loan is permitted to a participant in any calendar year (with a maximum of five loans outstanding at any time) and the loan shall not be less than \$1,000.
-The aggregate amount of all outstanding loans may not exceed the lesser of (i) 50% of a participant's vested balance in the Plan or (ii) \$50,000 minus the excess of the highest outstanding balance of all loans from the Plan to the participant during the previous 12-month period over the outstanding balance of all loans from the Plan to the participant on the day the loan is made.
+The aggregate amount of all outstanding loans may not exceed the lesser of (i) 50% of a participant's vested balance in the Plan or (ii) \$50,000 minus the excess of the highest outstanding balance of all loans from the Plan to the participant during the previous 12-month period over the outstanding balance of all loans from the day the loan is made.
 For a general purpose loan, the maximum period is five years.
 For a home loan the maximum term is fifteen years and the minimum is five years.
 The interest rate on all loans is the prime rate for commercial loans plus 1%.
-No lump-sum or installment distribution from the Plan will be made to a participant who has received a loan, or to a beneficiary of any such participant, until the loan, including interest, has been repaid out of the funds otherwise distributable. - f.
+No lump-sum or installment distribution from the Plan will be made to a participant who has received a loan, or to a beneficiary of any such participant, until the loan, including interest, has been repaid out of the funds otherwise distributable.

+f.
 Vesting of Participants' Accounts.
-A participant's after-tax contributions account, before-tax contributions account, employer matching contributions account and rollover account are fully vested at all times. - g.
+A participant's accounts are fully vested at all times.

+g.
 Withdrawals by Participants While Employed.
 A participant may withdraw up to the entire balance of the participant's after-tax contributions account once each calendar year.
 After making such a withdrawal, the participant must wait six months before making a new election to resume contributions to the Plan.
-A participant may also withdraw up to an amount equal to the balance in his or her rollover account. - A participant may make withdrawals from the participant's before-tax contributions, but only if the participant has attained age 59-1/2 or, prior to that age, only in an amount required to alleviate financial hardship as defined in the Code and regulations there under.
+A participant may also withdraw up to an amount equal to the balance in his or her rollover account.

+A participant may make withdrawals from the participant's before-tax contributions, but only if the participant has attained age 59 1/2 or, prior to that age, only in an amount required to alleviate financial hardship as defined in the Code and regulations there under.
 Financial hardship withdrawals from a before-tax contributions account suspend the participant's right to make contributions to the Plan for six months.